edumserrano/dotnet-sdk-extensions/docs/integration-tests/http-mocking-in-process.md

 ### Issues with mocking the IHttpClientFactory.CreateClient

-The problem with mocking the `IHttpClientFactory.CreateClient` is that any configuration that is set for the HttpClient as part of the `Startup` won't take effect.
+The problem with mocking the `IHttpClientFactory.CreateClient` is that any configuration that is set for the `HttpClient` as part of the `IServiceCollection.AddHttpClient` won't take effect.

 For instance, after calling `IServiceCollection.AddHttpClient` you can configure properties/behaviour of the `HttpClient` by following that call with a `IHttpClientBuilder.ConfigureHttpClient`.
 Imagine that you want to configure a base address or a timeout for the `HttpClient`.
 If we mock the `IHttpClientFactory.CreateClient` then the call to `IHttpClientBuilder.ConfigureHttpClient` where you define the base address or a timeout won't take effect during tests because we aren't using the 'real' `IHttpClientFactory`.

 As another example, if you use the [Polly library](https://github.com/App-vNext/Polly) to add resilience and transient-fault-handling to the `HttpClient` then those policies will also not take effect on your tests leaving a gap in testing.